kmruiz/mongodb-intellij-poc/README.md

 2. Create a new MongoDB connection in the databases view.

-:warning: Now it assumes that all queries run in the namespace `test.test` :warning:

 ## Features

 * [x] Connects to a MongoDB cluster for intellisense.